 This section contains information about Primary Entry Point (PEP) stations, a highly resilient component of the nation’s public alert and warning capabilities.

 Primary Entry Point (PEP) stations are private or commercial radio broadcast stations that cooperatively participate with FEMA to provide emergency alert and warning information to the public before, during, and after incidents and disasters.
 The FEMA PEP stations also serve as the primary source of initial broadcast for a Presidential Emergency Alert Notification (EAN).
-PEP stations are equipped with additional and back up communications equipment and power generators designed to enable them to continue broadcasting information to the public during and after an event.
-The Integrated Public Alert and Warning System (IPAWS) Program Management Office (PMO) is expanding the number of participating broadcast stations across the nation to directly cover over 90 percent of the U.S. population.
+PEP stations are equipped with back-up communications equipment and power generators designed to enable them to continue broadcasting information to the public during and after an event.
+The Integrated Public Alert and Warning System (IPAWS) Program Management Office (PMO) expanded the number of participating broadcast stations across the nation to directly cover over 90 percent of the U.S. population.
 PEP station expansion will help ensure that under all conditions the President of the United States can alert and warn the public.

 PEP Modernization and Expansion